SAP-samples/teched2022-DT260/exercises/ex3/README.md

 1. Click `Run T&L` to run the transform & load step.
 <br>![](images/3_009.png)
-*Note: Click the ETL button will also retrieve the latest delta out of the actual S/4HANA Cloud backend - note that during the exercise all participants are connected to the very same system and clicking ETL will lead to additonal delays*
+*Note: Click the ETL button will also retrieve the latest delta out of the actual S/4HANA Cloud backend - note that during the exercise all participants are connected to the very same system and clicking ETL will lead to additional  delays*

 2. Find the pipeline logs below the pipeline overview and click the latest entry to see the progress of the transform and load steps.
 <br>![](images/3_010.png)